nfrechette/acl/docs/fight_scene_performance.md

 ## Automatic

-Using the automatic compression with default settings.
 As described [here](http://nfrechette.github.io/2017/01/11/anim_compression_unreal4/), the automatic compression tries many algorithms and settles on the best memory footprint that is also under the desired error threshold.
-The default error threshold is **1.0cm**.
+Here we used the default settings along with the default error threshold of **1.0cm**.

 | UE 4.15               | Trooper 1 | Trooper 2 | Trooper 3 | Trooper 4 | Main Trooper | Total      |
 | --------------------- | --------- | --------- | --------- | --------- | ------------ | ---------- |